SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 }
 ```

-The dependencies section describes the name and version of the modules you'd like to install. `npm` automatically detects Express as a dependency and lists it down for you.
+The dependencies section describes the name and version of the modules your app is dependent on. `npm` automatically detects Express as a dependency and lists it down for you.
 You can list as many dependencies as you want in this section.

 Now, instead of installing each dependency separately, we can run a single command and install all of them.